 In practice the district heating system has proved to be very controllable.
 The exchanger capacity can normally bring a house up to temperature very quickly.
 Using Thermostatic Radiator Valves (TRVs) on radiators allows the flow to reach an equilibrium avoiding fluctuations in temperature.

 The energy used by a consumer is measured by an ultrasonic meter which has no moving parts and therefore unlikely to seize up.
-In ten years we have had no failures other than those damaged by others.
 We periodically send units away for calibration tests to check reliability.
 The meter measures the flow and the temperature in and out and then computes how much heat the customer has taken out of the system reading in either kWh or MWh.
 Through simple interrogation the customer can read the temperatures, flowrate and heat demand at any given time.
 The meters are fitted with a radio meter and every quarter (or more often if required) a signal is sent out from the Boiler House Control Centre, requesting the meters reading to be relayed back to the office.
 This removes the need for estimates or customers having to send in meter readings and also allows us to check that the customers units are working satisfactory.
 Through this system we can provide accurate billing to the customers.